frankieliu/hugo/content/posts/till-i-collapse-ii.md

 If you don't like the open left interval, just add a \\(1\\) to \\(x\\).
 But maybe you can see why I prefer the open notation.

-Note that typical implementations of BIT use the following to get at the right most '1',
+Note that typical implementations of BIT uses the following to get at the right most '1',

 \\[